MARIN MAN TO MAN: REFECTIONS

 Small world that it is, the founder was Mary's brother.

-more regular attendance.
+Yes, it's a shaggy group.
 We discuss anything from current events;

 current "manly" projects around the house; and, of